Gilbert Ryle: Career

 In 1924, Ryle was appointed lecturer in philosophy at Christ Church, Oxford.
 A year later, he became a fellow and tutor at Christ Church, where he remained until 1940.

 In the Second World War, Ryle was commissioned in the Welsh Guards.
 A capable linguist, he was recruited into intelligence work and by the end of the war had been promoted to the rank of Major.
 After the war he returned to Oxford and was elected Waynflete Professor of Metaphysical Philosophy and Fellow of Magdalen College, Oxford.
 He published The Concept of Mind in 1949.
 He was president of the Aristotelian Society from 1945 to 1946, and editor of the philosophical journal Mind from 1947 to 1971.
 Ryle died on 6 October 1976 at Whitby, North Yorkshire.

 Ryle's brothers John Alfred (1889–1950) and George Bodley (1902–1978), both educated at Brighton College, also had eminent careers.
 John became Regius Professor of Physic at the University of Cambridge and physician to King George V. George, after serving as Director of Forestry first for Wales and then England, was Deputy-Director of the Forestry Commission and appointed a CBE.

 Ryle was the subject of a portrait by Rex Whistler, which he said made him look like "a drowned German General".
 Michael Dummett recalls Ryle's complaint, adding "but that was exactly what he did look like".

+Later life

-He was a lifelong bachelor, and in retirement he lived with his twin sister Mary.
+In retirement he lived with his twin sister Mary.

-Work
+Philosophy

 Ryle has been characterized as an "ordinary language" philosopher, a style of philosophy he helped pioneer.
 According to Bryan Magee, Ryle's paper "Systematically Misleading Expressions" (1931) contains the "first clear public statement of the view of philosophy that has come to be known as Linguistic Philosophy", while G.J.
 Warnock says of his book, The Concept of Mind, that "it was one of the first, and hence has been one of the most widely influential, attacks in the new style upon an old family of problems".